vuejs/vuefire/packages/vuexfire/README.md

 })
 ```

-in order to use VuexFire, you have to enhance actions.
+In order to use VuexFire, you have to enhance actions.
 This action enhancer
-takes the actual action and enhance it with two additional parameters in the
+takes the actual action and enhances it with two additional parameters in the
 context, `bindFirebaseRef` and `unbindFirebaseRef`:

 ```js